-Under the provisions of the 2012C, 2012A, 2010A, 2010B, 2009C, 2009B, 2009A, 2008A, 2006A, 2005A and 2003A Trust Agreements (see Note 7), a portion of the bond proceeds, together with certain earnings thereon, are being or have been used to finance the costs of capital projects for certain of the State Universities on State University-owned property.
-The State Universities are required to pay to the Authority the amount necessary to pay the applicable portion of the bond issuance costs and bond principal and interest payments when they become due.
-The Authority has recorded accounts receivable from the State Universities reflecting its net investment in these capital projects as discussed further in Note 3.
+Under the provisions of the Community College Program Series 1, the State University Program Series 2014A, 2012C, 2012A, 2010A, 2010B, 2009C, 2009B, 2009A, 2008A, 2006A, 2005A and 2003A Trust Agreements (see Note 7), a portion of the bond proceeds, together with certain earnings thereon, are being or have been used to finance the costs of capital projects for certain of the State Colleges on State College-owned property.
+The State Colleges are required to pay to the Authority the amount necessary to pay the applicable portion of the bond issuance costs and bond principal and interest payments when they become due.
+The Authority has recorded accounts receivable from the State Colleges reflecting its net debt service receivables in these capital projects as discussed further in Note 3.
 The unspent bond proceeds for the costs of these projects and related bond amounts are included in the Authority's financial statements under restricted cash and cash equivalents, and restricted investments.

-Certain of the State Universities may also be required to commit additional funding for the projects over and above the amounts provided from bond proceeds.
-Such amounts (the State University contributions) received from the State Universities are also included in restricted cash and cash equivalents, and restricted investments.
-The Authority has recorded corresponding Interagency payables to the State Universities for the unspent State University contributions, and unspent bond proceeds and related bond amounts.
+Certain of the State Colleges may also be required to commit additional funding for the projects over and above the amounts provided from bond proceeds.
+Such amounts (the State College contributions) received from the State Colleges are also included in restricted cash and cash equivalents, and restricted investments.
+The Authority has recorded corresponding Interagency payables to the State Colleges for the unspent State College contributions, and unspent bond proceeds and related bond amounts.
 As capital and construction costs relating to these projects are incurred and paid, restricted cash and cash equivalents, and restricted investments, and the corresponding Interagency payables are reduced.

-As of June 30, 2013 and 2012, the Authority has an aggregate liability for Interagency payables of \$41,902,756 and \$46,424,408, respectively.
+As of June 30, 2014 and 2013, the Authority has an aggregate liability for Interagency payables of \$43,587,491 and \$41,902,756, respectively.